11 Restorative Foods That Support Deep Transformation

 5. Beets

-Beets are also rich in phytonutrients called betalains, which support detoxification pathways and give beets their deep purplish-red color.
-Betalains increase the activity of glutathione-S-transferase (GST), an enzyme that helps bind glutathione—often called the body's master antioxidant—to toxins so they can be safely eliminated from the body.
+Beets are also rich in phytonutrients called betalains, which give them their deep purplish-red color and support the body’s natural detoxification pathways.
+Research shows that betalains activate the Nrf2 signaling pathway—a master switch that turns on the expression of detoxification and antioxidant enzymes in the liver and other tissues.
 These compounds are heat-sensitive and best preserved when beets are eaten raw or lightly steamed—maximizing their anti-cancer and detoxification potential.
-Beets may also enhance endurance, cognitive clarity, and antioxidant status.
+In addition to supporting cellular resilience, beets may enhance endurance, cognitive clarity, and overall antioxidant status.

 How to Use: Roast with herbs, shred raw into salads, add to smoothies or fresh juice, or add to soups with bone broth and fresh herbs.